Monopoles and Landau-Ginzburg Models I: Definitions and Examples

 \section{Definitions and Examples}

-We generalize the setup from the previous section and introduced the notion of gauged Landau-Ginzburg Models. \begin{definition} The quadruple $(M,W,G,\rho)$ is called an (abelian) gauged Landau-Ginzburg model if \begin{enumerate} \item $(M,\omega, J, g)$ is a complete non-compact K\"{a}hler manifold with complex structure $J$ and K\"{a}hler metric $h\colonequals g-i\omega$; $g$ is the underlying Riemannian metric, and $\omega$ the symplectic form. \item $(G,\rho)$ is a compact abelian Lie group acting on $M$ holomorphically and isometrically, i.e. for any $g\in G$, the action $\rho(g): M\to M$ is a holomorphic isometry; \item $(G,\rho)$ is an Hamiltonian group action, and it admits a moment map:
+We generalize the setup from the previous section and introduce the notion of gauged Landau-Ginzburg Models. \begin{definition} The quadruple $(M,W,G,\rho)$ is called an (abelian) gauged Landau-Ginzburg model if \begin{enumerate} \item $(M,\omega, J, g)$ is a complete non-compact K\"{a}hler manifold with complex structure $J$ and K\"{a}hler metric $h\colonequals g-i\omega_M$; $g$ is the underlying Riemannian metric, and $\omega_M$ the symplectic form. \item $(G,\rho)$ is a compact abelian Lie group acting on $M$ preserving the K\"{a}hler structure, i.e. for any $g\in G$, the action $\rho(g): M\to M$ is a holomorphic isometry; \item $(G,\rho)$ is a Hamiltonian group action, and it admits a moment map:

 where $\g$ is the Lie algebra of $G$.
 Since $G$ is abelian, $\mu$ is $G$-invariant; \item The action of $(G,\rho)$ extends to an action of the complex group $(G_\C,\rho_\C)$. $\rho_\C: G_\C\times M\to M$ is holomorphic. $\rho_\C$ does not preserve the Riemannian metric $g$ in general. \item $W: M\to \C$ is a $G_\C$-invariant holomorphic function called the superpotential.
 Write $W=L+i H$ with $L=\re W$ and $H=\im W$. \qedhere \end{enumerate} \end{definition}